βΈ» Over 40 Years of Experience Veteran of the United States Army FREE Consultations

 This included friendships with Carroll Shelby and others like ACCUS/FIA director John V. Oliveau, as well as being acquainted with Henry Ford II.
 In March 1967, I was honorably discharged from the US Army, and on October 27, 2016, I was honored to receive the Trailblazer award as Man of the Year from the Amistad Bar Association.
 Presently, I have successfully defended a number of foreclosure cases.

 Also, on the lighter side, as an amateur photographer, one of my photographs was used for the cover of the Herbie Hancock album, “Speak Like a Child”, which received a Grammy nomination.
-In addition, he has a mior starring role as police Capt.
+In addition, he has a minor starring role as police Capt.
 Davis in the movie released in early 2022, "Lullaby".

 People v.
 Neverson (interstate auto theft ring)